DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`chi.diff || chi.deficit || chidiff`_

--   This condition calculates the deficit of Chi.
+-   This condition calculates the deficit of Chi (maximum Chi - current Chi) for the target.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The deficit of Chi (maximum Chi - current Chi).
+-   The deficit of Chi.

 #### _Example:_